 - Ships’ Routeing Measures as approved by the International Maritime Organisation (IMO), and/or the Maritime and Coastguard Agency (MCA) (as National Competent Authority).

-- Bathymetric surveys from various sources, including a large number funded by the Department for Transport through the MCA under the Civil Hydrography Programme.
+- Bathymetric surveys from various sources, including a large number funded by the MCA, an executive agency sponsored by the Department for Transport, under the Civil Hydrography Programme

 The data sets are available under the Open Government Licence.
 The terms of the Licence can be accessed here